the-turing-way/the-turing-way/book/templates/chapter-template/README.md

 Structurally, a Guide in _The Turing Way_ Github repository is a folder and your chapter is a sub-folder within it.
 All Guides in _The Turing Way_ live in the `book/website` directory.

-If your chapter belonged to Guide 1, for example, then the file structure could resemble the following:
+For example, if you wrote the [Version Control](https://the-turing-way.netlify.app/reproducible-research/vcs.html) Chapter in the Guide to Reproducible Research the file structure will resemble the following:

 ```
 book\website
 │
-└───Guide 1
+└───reproducible-research <---- (folder for the Guide to Reproducible Research)
-│   │   Guide 1's Landing Page.md
+│   │   reproducible-research.md ---- (Guide's Landing Page)
-│   │   Your Chapter's Landing Page.md
+│   │   vcs.md <---- (Landing page for the Version Control chapter)
 │   │
-│   └───Your Chapter
+│   └───vcs (chapter folder)
-│       │   Your Chapter's Topic (1).md
+│       │   vcs-workflow.md
-|       |   Your Chapter's Topic (2).md
+|       |   vcs-git.md
-|       |   Your Chapter's Topic (3).md
+|       |   vcs-git-commit.md
 |       |   ...
-│       │   Your Chapter Checklist.md
+│       │   vcs-checklist.md
-│       │   Your Chapter Resources.md
+│       │   vcs-resources.md
 │
-└───Guide 2
+└───project-design <---- (folder for the Guide for Project Design)
-    │   Guide 2's Landing page.md
+    │   project-design.md
     │   ...
 ```